Almost a year ago to the tee, following a recommendation from a friend, I got my hands on a little book called City of Quartz by Mike Davis.

 As such, it’s about to get literary again, and so I hope The People are ready.

 There’s too much going on in the world for us to neglect our voice in it.
-Plus, studies show that many of the kids from the neighborhood start to slump during the summer.
+Plus, studies show that many of the kids from the neighborhood start to slump or fall behind on their education during summertime.
 But nah’, we choose to make the opposite true: this summer is now officially dedicated to reading, writing, and more work to uplift The People of L.A.

 With more soon,